Rana44000/HFparser/README.md

 # HFparser
 ## Overview
-  Code to find and output large hyperfine values from OUTCAR file.
-It reads OUTCAR file for hyperfine tensor values and searches for the large values using the HF cutoff.
-The default cutoff value is 8.
-The user can change this.
-It finds the atoms of the large values and outputs the atom numbers and hyperfine tensor values into new file HFvalues.txt.
-Additionally, it can find and output all HF values and averages for a single user defined atom, output isotropic hyperfine values, and read dipolar matrix elements.
-These command line arguments are detailed below.
+  Code to find and output large hyperfine values from OUTCAR file from a VASP simulation.
+It reads OUTCAR file and searches for hyperfine tensor values.
+It can find the hyperfine values for select atoms of interest.
+The code can print out the isotropic parameter, the hyperfine matrix elements, and the core corrections.
+The code can print output for the final results of the relaxation or follow the results during a molecular dynamic simulation.
+Several command line arguments are availble for the user to select the desired output.

 ## Command Line Arguments
 | Argument | Type | Default | Description |